ajbax-cmd/Big-O-Notation/README.md

 ![equation11](Images/equation11.JPG)

 Based on the rules outlined above, everything but the n^2 gets dropped and the same result, O(n^2), is obtained with much less work.
-These rules help to cut out the unnecessary information as far Big O is concerned and quickly provide a Big O value with which to make comparisons between algorithms regarding efficiency as well as assist with the avoidance of implementing poorly thought-out algorithms.
+These rules help to cut out the unnecessary information as far Big O is concerned and quickly provide a Big O value with which to make comparisons between algorithms regarding efficiency as well as to help prevent the implementation of poorly thought-out algorithms.

 <p float="left">
   <img src="https://raw.githubusercontent.com/ajbax-cmd/Big-O-Notation/main/Images/Meme-bubbleSort.jpg" width="500" />